 Continue along the Brinton Rd. to St. Croix Cove Rd. to your next stop, Hampton and Hampton Lighthouse.
 The lighthouse is open so you can climb the steep stairs to the top where an electronic light is still active guiding the fishing boats in and out of the harbour.
 When we were there the tide was out, so we had that unique view found along the Bay of Fundy fishing villages, boats well below the wharf.

 Come out of Hampton on the Shore Rd.; this is the road you stay on for the rest of the trip and like its name, you do follow the shoreline with views of the Bay of Fundy most of the way.
 There are 2 campgrounds along the way if you want to look for a place to camp.
 Cove Oceanfront Campground is a premier campground for RV’s close to Parker’s Cove.
 Parker’s Cove also hosts a take-out restaurant, Nautical Seafoods Cafe & Market.
 We didn’t stop there.
 However, we did poke around Bayshore Harbour with it’s fishing boats and fishing shacks.
 One of the shacks was very cute, I’m sure you’ll find it when you look and hope you like cats!

 On to Delaps Cove where Fundy Trail Campground and Cottages is located.
 We just passed through.
 Do continue along the Shore Rd, now dirt, to head down into Delaps Cove Harbour, for another view of the Bay of Fundy and fishing boats.

 To get back to Hwy #1, back track a short way from the Wildness Area to the Hollow Mountain Rd., a well maintained and signed dirt road to Port Royal.
-Now there is a place to visit and so our write up will continue with more explorations for another day.
+Click here to read the blog on Port Royal Habitation.